JuliaIO/HDF5.jl/docs/src/index.md

 mpiexec = "/software/mpi/bin/mpiexec"

 [HDF5]
+libhdf5 = "/usr/lib/x86_64-linux-gnu/hdf5/mpich/libhdf5.so"
-libhdf5path = "/usr/lib/x86_64-linux-gnu/hdf5/mpich/"
+libhdf5_hl = "/usr/lib/x86_64-linux-gnu/hdf5/mpich/libhdf5_hl.so"
 ```

-If you want to switch to another HDF5 library or the library moved, you can call the `set_preferences!` command again (or manually edit LocalPreferences.toml) to set the new path.
+If you want to switch to another HDF5 library or the library moved, you can call the `set_preferences!` commands again (or manually edit LocalPreferences.toml) to set the new paths.
 Using the default (not MPI supported) implementation provided by HDF5_jll can be done by simply manually deleting the LocalPreferences.toml file.

 ## Opening and closing files